Jesus wept. John 11:33

 41 So they took away the stone from the place where the dead man was lying.
 Jesus looked up and said, “Father, I thank you that you listened to me.
 42 I know that you always listen to me, but because of the multitude standing around I said this, that they may believe that you sent me.”
 43 When he had said this, he cried with a loud voice, “Lazarus, come out!”

-44 He who was dead came out, bound hand and foot with wrappings, and his face was wrapped around with a cloth.
+44 He who was dead came out, bound hand and foot with wrappings, and a cloth was wrapped around his face.

 Jesus said to them, “Unbind him and let him go.”